By Vedika Global Founder & Acharya Shunya

 To question a spirit’s spirituality is like asking an ocean if it knows about water.
 The spirit shrouded in a body is, at last, compelled to seek its own spirituality, to break free from its beautiful and marvelous body suit and see itself everywhere and in everything.
 The body is the vehicle.
 The world of experiences and contrasts is the medium.
 The goal is Self-Realization.

 As the spirit journeys through life, different instincts get activated, at different times, based upon the embodied spirit’s unique journey and evolution of consciousness.
 This is why, for some people, the last and loftiest instinct, namely, that of Self-Realization, gets activated from childhood itself.
 This instinct almost seems to dominate, or put the first two instincts into the shadow.
 Many monks, saints, sages, renunciates, nuns, priests, humanitarians, social workers, and other selfless beings, along with several Self-Realized Gurus and God-like beings belong to this category.

-The timing of when which instinct will get activated, or which of the three will come to dominate the other two cannot be predicted at all, as each journeying souls’ course is uncharted, unique, and moving along perfectly in its own singular path.
-The dominant instinct in any given time will activate related desires, thoughts, actions, and fruits of such actions (karma).
-Through the playing out of the instincts, we can intimately know and heal our biological, material and spiritual self.
+The timing of when which instinct will get activated, or which of the three will come to dominate the other two cannot be predicted at all, as each journeying soul’s course is uncharted, unique, and moving along perfectly in its own singular path.
+The dominant instinct at any given time will activate related desires, thoughts, actions, and the fruits of such actions (karma).
+Through the playing out of our instincts, we can intimately know and heal our biological, material, and spiritual selves.

 About Acharya Shunya